zac-dodol/vue-fund-management/README.md

 # fund_management_system

 This project is to find and show details of stocks, etf and cryptocurrency while maintaining a list for quick view.
+CORS needs to be enable as this project does not have a backend to secure the API.

 ## Recommended IDE Setup